 Can dropping too many courses (even before the drop date) affect my financial aid package?

 It is important to remember that the number of credit hours you take directly affects your financial aid package.
 If you are receiving financial aid, your financial aid package will be reduced if you drop your enrollment status.
 Full-time students receive their financial aid offers in full, and part-time students receive awards that are adjusted accordingly.
 If students drop below half-time status, they may have to forfeit their financial aid offers entirely.
-Additionally, when a student drops below half-time status, the grace period for federal Perkins and Direct Loans kicks in (nine months and six months, respectively).
+Additionally, when a student drops below half-time status, the grace period for federal Perkins and Direct Loans kicks in (meaning you have nine months and six months, respectively, before you have to begin repaying your loans).

 Many students resolve this by signing up for more classes than they need, giving them all a try, and dropping the ones that don’t interest them.
-They are sure to keep enough classes in their schedules to agree with their financial aid needs.
+They are sure to keep enough classes in their schedules to meet their financial aid needs.
 If you do choose to do this, don’t forget to officially withdraw from the classes you don’t want before their drop dates.
-Set reminders on your phone or write it in your agenda.
-You neither want to get stuck paying for a credit you won’t earn, nor forfeit any of your financial aid.
+Set reminders on your phone or circle the date in your agenda.
+You neither want to get stuck paying for credit you won’t earn, nor forfeit any of your financial aid.